PSCs & RLEs (Persons with Significant Control & Relevant Legal Entities)

 What happens if the company does not maintain accurate registers?
 Both the company and its officers (directors and secretary, if any) may risk of fines and imprisonment.
 In certain situations, a company may not have enough information to identify PSCs or RLEs.
 In such cases, companies can send out requests for information.
 Persons failing to comply with such requests may be committing a criminal offence and are liable to have further steps taken against them if they continue not to comply).
 Individual PSCs are also under a positive obligation to notify companies of their status and any changes.

-Does Kudocs automate PSC/RLE registers and Companies House filings?
+Does Kudocs maintain and automate PSC/RLE registers and Companies House filings?
 Yes.
 It is very easy to maintain and update PSC/RLE registers on Kudocs.
 The system will explain all the information that is needed so that the registers are accurate, and it will automatically update Companies House for you when you make a change.
 The system will also validate the reasons you enter to ensure they are compliant (as certain reasons preclude other reasons from being applicable).
 Kudocs does not, however, tell you what PSC/RLE reasons apply.
 That assessment has to be done by the company.

 Does Kudocs flag when a PSC/RLE update may be needed?
 Yes.
 After certain transactions are completed in Kudocs, the system automatically runs some ‘mathematical’ checks: the current PSC/RLE reasons that relate to shareholdings and voting rights against the actual shareholdings and voting rights.
 If the reasons in the system do not match the reasons the checks identity, you will receive an email notifying you that there might be a discrepancy that you need to check.